 Id.
 But the only part of the specification that refers to ORR, CR, PR, and median time to progression is Example 2, which discusses NHL patients.
-In IPR2017-01229 and -01230, Patent Owners disclaimed that teachings as to NHL necessarily apply to CLL.
+In IPR2017-01229, however, Patent Owners disclaimed that teachings as to NHL necessarily apply to CLL.
 See infra Part IX.C.
-And as explained above, Example 3-the only example that reports on the use of rituximab to treat CLL with the claimed 375 mg/m2 and 500 mg/m2 doses-does not report an ORR, CR, or PR for any patient taking that dose.
+And as explained above, Example 3-the only example that reports on the use of rituximab to treat CLL with the claimed 500 mg/m2-does not report an ORR, CR, or PR for any patient taking that dose.